top of page

 Other Education

 If you belong to a community group or school and are interested in our work, we would be happy to host an educational session or take participants out for a day in the field - whatever suits your groups needs best.
-We have experience working with universities, naturalist clubs, and schools, engaging with participants of all ages.
+Sessions we've held in the past include

 bottom of page